 Once all of the submissions have been received, the members of the committee will be invited to select the best proposals from museums, public or private non-profit entities, university institutions, foundations and cultural associations, both Italian and international, looking to increase public collections in the field of the visual arts.

-“We are enthusiastic about collaborating with the world’s most important museums and institutions”, Federica Galloni, General Director of the DGAAP declared.
+“We are enthusiastic about collaborating with the world’s most important museums and institutions”, Federica Galloni, Director General of the DGAAP declared.
 “In this context, the Italian Council is only the latest in a series of actions designed to support contemporary Italian creativity, promoted by the DGAAP, such as the New York Prize, the Berlin Prize and the Italy Pavilion at the Venice Biennale”.